Housing Reviews 2013: Broadway

 - AC/Heating: AC and heat.

 - Kitchen/Lounge: Each floor has a decently-sized kitchen/lounge combo that has two separate stoves, a dishwasher, a microwave, and a large flatscreen TV.
+The kitchens are getting new countertops and cabinets this year.
 Broadway’s skylounge is easily the best around.
 There’s also a large first-floor lounge with ample space for group studying.

 - Laundry: In basement.